OzanMuhcu/SUrate/README.md

 ## Known Bugs

-- No known bugs were identified during development.
-- All implemented features worked as expected in the conducted unit and widget tests.
+- Extensive manual testing and automated widget tests have been performed throughout the development process.
+As of the final build, no critical bugs have been identified.
+All core features (Authentication, Rating, Filtering, and Navigation) function as intended.
 ---

 ## Tech Stack